Myths and Misconceptions 101: Global Consulting Project

 FALSE.
 Nicole Mauder, College of Business junior who traveled to Italy, stated, “My GCP experience was far from a paid vacation.
 I spent many hours in the library working with my team to complete our consulting project for an Italian chocolate company.”

-Each GCP alumni noted that while you do have ample time to immerse yourself in a foreign culture, you must put in many hours of work to ensure you’re providing the best business solutions for your client.
+Each GCP alumnus noted that while you do have ample time to immerse yourself in a foreign culture, you must put in many hours of work to ensure you’re providing the best business solutions for your client.
 Gabler noted: “The students who optimize the experience are those who maintain a healthy balance.
 We want the trip to be fun—and it will be—but you have to put in the work.
-Students are ambassadors of Ohio University and it’s their chance to show the world what kind of place this is.”
+Students are ambassadors of Ohio University and it’s their chance to show the world what kind of place this [Athens, Ohio] is.”

 Myth 3: “I don’t speak the language, so I can’t go.”